-Trivia: The car, Chitty Chitty Bang Bang, was based on the aero-engined race cars of the very early twentieth century.
-"Chitty Chitty Bang Bang" was the name of a series of three racing cars built and owned by Count Zborowski, between 1921 and 1926.
-The first had a Mercedes chassis with a twenty three litre, six cylinder Maybach engine which reached 100.75mph at Brooklands.
+Trivia: The fictional car, Chitty Chitty Bang Bang, was based on a real-life series of aero-engined racing cars called "Chitty Bang Bang," built and owned by Count Zborowski between 1921 and 1926.
+The first of the three cars in the series had a Mercedes chassis with a twenty three litre, six cylinder Maybach engine which reached 100.75mph at Brooklands.
 The second had an early Mercedes chassis and an 18.8 litre Benz BZ series aero-engine and competed in Sahara desert races.
 The third had a 160 horse power Mercedes single overhead camshaft six cylinder aero engine and was tuned to produce 180 horse power, and lapped Brooklands at 112.68mph.
 There was a fourth version, known as the "Higham Special" was the largest capacity (27 litres) racing car ever to run at Brooklands.
 Its gearbox and chain-drive (also easily seen in the movie car) from a pre-war Blitzen Benz and it had a 450 horse power V12 Liberty aero engine.
 It set a speed record in 1926 of 170.02mph.
-Ironically, the count was killed driving a small 2 liter engine capacity car in 1924.
+Ironically, the Count Zborowski was killed driving a small 2-liter engine capacity car in 1924.